temporalio/documentation/docs/content/why-temporal.md

 title="Distributed application failures"
 />

-How will a downstream part of the application know if there was a failure before, failure during, failure between, or failure after the changes to the state?
+How will a downstream part of the application know if there was a failure before or a failure after changes to the state if there is no response?
-How will the inconsistent state be reconciled if there was a failure between changes?
+How will the application track and reconcile an inconsistent state?

 In traditional systems, a large investment is often made to maintain the health of each individual component, visualize the health of the overall system, define timeout constraints for computations, orchestrate retries for computations that fail, and maintain a consistent state.